syncfusion-content/wpf-docs/wpf/Maps/Map-Points.md

 # Map Points support in SfMap

 Points are one of the record type in shape file layer.
 Points are used to specify the specific point in the map.
-For example used to specify the capital of countries.
-Points in the shape file given as latitude and longitude coordinates in the shapes file.
-Those points should be converted as map points.
+For example, used to specify the capital of countries.
+Points in the shape file is given as latitude and longitude coordinates in the shapes file.
+Those points should be converted as MapPoints.

 ## Customizing the MapPoint